anassawalha95/quartz/content/notes/Troubleshooting.md

 ### Can I publish only a subset of my pages?

 Yes!
 Quartz makes selective publishing really easy.
-Heres a guide on [excluding pages from being published](Ignore%20notes.md).
+Heres a guide on [Excluding pages from being published](Ignore%20notes.md).

 ### Can I host this myself and not on GitHub Pages?

 Yes!
 All built files can be found under `/public` in the `master` branch.
-More details under [hosting](hosting.md).
+More details under [Hosting](Hosting.md).

 ### `command not found: hugo-obsidian`